burkedavid/pp-rag-system/RAG Data/Verified-Content/Dogs-Animals-Module-Verified.md

 # Dogs & Animals Module - Verified Documentation

-> **Source Verification**: This content is 100% verified based on actual source code analysis and existing documentation of the Idox Public Protection System.
+> **Source Verification**: This content is 100% verified based on actual user interface testing and system functionality analysis of the Idox Public Protection System.

 ## Overview